sgmurphy/wordpress-plugins/broken-link-checker-seo/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Broken Link Checker by AIOSEO is an essential tool for ensuring that all internal and external links on your website are functioning correctly.
-Quickly check your site for broken links and easily fix them to improve SEO.
+Broken Link Checker by AIOSEO ensures all links on your website are working.
+Check your site for broken links and easily fix them to improve SEO.

 == Description ==